fvclaus/vsc-sort-json-array/README.md

 ## What is supported?

-This extension contains its own parser, because `JSON.parse` is too restrictive and `eval` doesn't support comments (which is an upcoming feature) and will strip out some information (for example how and if object properties are quoted).
+This extension contains its own parser, because `JSON.parse` is too restrictive and `eval` doesn't support comments and will strip out some information (for example how and if object properties are quoted).
+The result is a support for a superset of JSON/JSONC/JSONL and a subset of JS.

 - Arrays:
   - `number[]`, `string[]` or `object[]`